 - 1. Follow instructions provided by emergency personnel either by direct phone communication or from emergency radio, online or television alerts. - 2.
 Implement Evacuation Plan or Shelter-In-Place Plan, depending on instructions from alert source or emergency personnel. - 3.
-Report incident to your Children, Youth and Families Department Licensing or Registered Homes office.
+Report incident to your Early Childhood Education and Care Department Regulatory Oversight office.

-\\If landline is unavailable, utilize cell phone to dial 911 once everyone has been evacuated and is away from the building.
+If landline is unavailable, utilize cell phone to dial 911 once everyone has been evacuated and is away from the building.